DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-14-round-11-research-with-accredited-providers.md

 The goals of this round of research were to:

-- understand if our CVS has the correct level of data required for providers to be able to quickly and correctly sample claims
+- understand if our CSV has the correct level of data required for providers to be able to quickly and correctly sample claims
 - understand if they know how to complete the CSV file
 - test the email that they will receive from DfE asking them to sample claims and check if they understand clearly what the process is and what we’re asking them to do
 - validate if there is a user need for providers to request a list of claims that are associated with them